Housing Authority of Lancaster

 The Board of Commissioners of the Housing Authority of Lancaster voted unanimously on May 15, 2013, to name the newly constructed boardroom “The Dr. James A. Boykin Boardroom”.
 This was done to honor the tireless and dedicated service Dr. Boykin provided to the clients of the Housing Authority of Lancaster and the Lancaster community for 39 years.

-Dr. Boykin is the longest serving member of the Housing Authority Board of Commissioners and the only living member of the Charter Commissioners.
+Dr. Boykin was the longest serving member of the Housing Authority Board of Commissioners and the only living member of the Charter Commissioners at the time.
+He passed away October 15, 2020 at the age of 97.
 He served three Mayors and thirteen City Council members.
 He served with sixteen commissioners and five Executive Directors.

 Housing Authority of Lancaster does not discriminate on the basis of race, color, creed, national origin, religion, disability, sex, sexual orientation, age (over 40), military status, whistleblower retaliation, or familial status in admission or access to its programs.
 Equal Opportunity Employer.
 If you need to request a reasonable accommodation, contact the Housing Authority of Lancaster at (803) 285-7214.
 Site-w Site-